troglobit/troglobit.github.io/content/projects/editline.md

 free license should make this library interesting to many embedded developers seeking a replacement for the [GNU readline][] library.

+Since the 2.0 release editline is UTF-8 aware: cursor movement, deletion, word motion, and wrapped-line redisplay all work on whole glyphs rather than bytes.
+Other features:

+* Emacs-style line editing with rebindable keys
+* Command history, saved to and restored from a file, with a scrollback size you can change at runtime
+* TAB completion, with a hook for your own completer
+* A callback interface for use from an event loop
+* An FSF readline compatibility layer, so many programs build unchanged

 Configuration is made by supplying different options to the GNU configure script.
 In the [examples/][] directory you can find some small code snippets used for testing.